 How are companies changing the insurance experience?

 The insurance industry should not be held back by technology.
-Technology should be enabling companies to streamline workflow at the enterprise level, increase advisor efficiency, and improve the customer experience.
+Wealth and asset management technology should enable companies to streamline workflow at the enterprise level, increase advisor efficiency, and improve the customer experience.

 If insurance advisors are to truly compete as holistic advisors, they need to stop acting as hunters and gatherers of data.
 For them to do this, their employers must adopt an elegant technology backbone that gives advisors seamless access to clean and correct information at the enterprise level, including client household data and product information (both in house and proprietary), as well as market data and access to education and training tools.